dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleRef -- Args

 The glas executable first compiles the referenced module into a value, which must be recognized as representing an application.
-Initially, [grammar-logic modules](GrammarLogicProg.md) are recognized, assuming the 'main' method of the 'app' grammar.
-This program may include annotations to configure runtime options.
-The run-mode annotation is especially relevant, influencing integration.
+Initially, [grammar-logic modules](GrammarLogicProg.md) are recognized, running the main method of the app grammar.
+The runtime will read annotations on main to manage runtime configuration options.
+The run mode annotation is especially relevant, allowing the runtime to support multiple application types.

 Recognized run modes include:

-* *loop* - the default, a [transaction loop](GlasApps.md) step function
+* *step* - transaction loop step function.
+See [glas apps](GlasApps.md).
-* *staged* - application has type `Args -> Application`.
+* *stage* - application has type `Args -> Application`.
   * effects to build app are *log* and *load* (global)
   * arguments may be divided across stages using '--'.
   * `glas --run staged-op -- stage one args -- stage two args`